1. TOOTH ACHE

 Our teeth are designed to be remarkably strong and it is one of the hardest substances in the human body.
 However they are prone to chipping, cracking or breakage.
 A broken tooth can be a result of sports injuries, accidental falls, biting down something hard or weakened tooth structure due to cavities or dental decay.
 Infants could also loose teeth from accidental falls as they learn to walk.

-The treatment for broken tooth is dependent on extend and type of breakage.
+The treatment for broken teeth is dependent on extend and type of breakage.

 - Cracks are normally repaired with filling material followed by placement of a crown

 - If the crack in your tooth that has extended into the pulp, the tooth can be preserved with a root canal treatment.

 - In case of split tooth, you may have to undergo a root canal treatment followed by a crown placement

 - Vertical breaks or split roots often treated by extraction followed by implant restoration

 - It may also be possible to save a knocked-out tooth if you seek treatment within an hour of the incident

 Moderating intake of foods such as hard candies, ice, citrus, coffee, dried fruit, potato chips, soda, alcohol, and sports drinks are important to preserve the strength of your teeth.
 To prevent sports-related tooth injuries it is essential to wear mouth guards, face cages and helmets.Specialities

 1. BLEEDING GUMS